Blu3wolf/BMS-Docs/Acronyms.md

 JFS | Jet Fuel Starter | Small gas turbine used to start the main engine.
 JIZ | JSOW In Zone | HUD Symbology that displays when target in range of flight path.
 JMR | Jammer | ECM Jammer pod.
-JOKER || Used as a warning of getting near to BINGO fuel.
+JOKER | Joker | Used as a warning of getting near to BINGO fuel.
 JSOW | Joint Stand Off Weapon | AGM-154 IAM.
 JSTARS | Joint Surveillance Target Attack Radar System | E-8 ground battle management and C3 aircraft.
 KCAS |Knots Calibrated Air Speed | CAS in Knots - see CAS.